 Some have discounted the youth of our society as apathetic and trivial, becoming further distanced from society at large and ever more self-absorbed in their own cyberworlds of social media and networking.
 In the recent past, however, the strength and ideologies of youth toppled governments and changed the world.
 The focus of this course will be on examining and analyzing pivotal historical student movements in Asia: the Anpo movements in 1960s Japan, the democratization movement of the 1980s in Korea, and finally 1989’s Tiananmen Demonstrations in China.
 Points of comparison are the student movements in 1960s America and the most recent Occupy movements.

-Paul Nam (Core)
+Paul Nam (History)

 CSP 10.
 HUMAN RIGHTS IN LATIN AMERICA IN LITERATURE AND FILM.